 - Wash with lukewarm water.
 Have a shower for a couple of minutes, reducing the temperature slowly so the change isn’t a shock to the body.

 - Drink a lot of water.
 A fever is similar to dehydration.
 The body is fighting foreign organisms.
 So, in order to try and reduce a fever naturally, drinking water, herbal tea or juice is a great idea.
 This is especially recommended if the fever is accompanied by vomiting and diarrhea.
 The quantity depends on the age of the patient (6 pints for adult males, 5 pints for females and 3 pints for children).

 - Cool down the head and neck.
 Use a cold or wet cloth.
 Repeat as many times as needed whenever the cloth dries or no longer feels cool.

 - Don’t eat too much food.
 It’s better to consume liquids, such as vegetable soup or herbal tea.
 In this way, the body will heal more quickly.
 If you are hungry, don’t eat until you’re full – eat little and often.

 Homemade remedies for a fever

-- Raisin tea: place 1 cup of raisins into 7 cups of water and boil in a saucepan.
+- Raisin tea: Place 1 cup of raisins into 7 cups of water and boil in a saucepan.
 When it begins to boil, turn the flame down low until the liquid reduces by a third.
 Turn off the heat, let it cool and drink half a cup throughout the day.

-Image courtesy of Sunshinecity, Sherry Kang, Karl Ludwing
+Images courtesy of Sunshinecity, Sherry Kang, Karl Ludwing